Swelling is a normal part of calving in cows of all ages.

 - We do not recommend pre-milking a cow before she calves.
 Occasionally though, the cow will be dripping streams of milk or have an enormous udder, so pre-milking may be necessary in that case.
 (If pre-milking, be sure to save and freeze enough colostrum for the calf when it is born!)

-- Oxytocin may be used to improve let-down, but should only be used on occasion to prevent dependence.
+- Oxytocin may be used to improve let-down, but should only be used on a rare occasion to prevent risk of dependency.

-- Dexamethasone can be prescribed by a vet if the edema is untreatable.
+- Dexamethasone can be prescribed by a vet if the edema is outrageously bad.

 - A cow with a slipped median suspensory ligament will hold in permanent edema, which does not go away no matter what you try.
 (More like scar tissue & inability to milk out completely, so fluid retention, at this point, but just to look at her, looks a lot like calving edema) Try to avoid buying a cow with a weak or slipped ligament.
 (Flat between the rear teats, where there is not much crease.)
 If your cow does have a weak ligament, it’s not the end of the world, but long-term protection of the udder from further damage is important.

 - TMR, a “hot” diet can cause excess swelling in the udder (as well as in other parts of the body such as the joints), even well after calving.
 Avoid feeding a diet too high in energy (too much grain or silage) at any point in a cow’s life.